Details more than 80 Egyptian divinities (gods, goddesses) and their specific roles.

 You can find more information about our author, Moustafa Gadalla, by clicking on this link.

-The Egyptian concept of God is based on recognizing the multiple attributes of the Divine.
-The book details more than 80 divinities (gods/goddesses), how they act and interact to maintain the universe, and how they operate in the human being—As Above so Below, and As Below so Above..
+This new expanded edition shows how the Egyptian concept of God is based on recognizing the multiple attributes of the Divine.
+The book details more than 100 divinities (gods/goddesses); how they act and interact to maintain the universe; and how they operate in the human being—As Above so Below, and As Below so Above.It includes details of the manifestations of the neteru (gods, goddesses) in the creation process; narrations of their manifestations; man as the universal replica; the most common animals and birds neteru; and additional male and female deities.

-The Expanded Edition of this book consists of two Parts with a total of 12 Chapters.
+This Expanded Edition of the book consists of two Parts with a total of 12 Chapters.

 Chapter 1: The One is ALL explains that far from being a primitive, polytheistic form, the Egyptians’ ideology is the highest expression of monotheistic mysticism.